tylertreat/Flotilla/README.md

 - *Not all brokers are created equal.* Flotilla is designed to make it easy to test drive different messaging systems, but comparing results between them can often be misguided.
 - The latency of a message is measured as the time it's sent subtracted from the time it's received.
 This requires recording the clocks of both the sender and receiver.
 If you're running scaled-up, *distributed* tests, then the clocks aren't perfectly synchronized. *These benchmarks aren't perfect.*
 - Related to the second point, measuring *anything* requires some computational overhead, which affects results.
 HDR Histogram tries to minimize this problem but can't remove it altogether.
 - There is currently no security built in.
-Use this tool at your own risk.
+Use this tool *at your own risk*.
 The daemon runs on port 9000 by default.

 ## TODO